psychemedia/pentrich-uprising/tellings/61_unjustified_detention.md

 ## Lee's Case Continues to Generate Interest

-Following Lee's petition to the House of Commons, William Staveley, the gaoler at York Castle, felt compelled to publicly deny the claims made against him:
+Following the presentation of his petition, William Staveley, the gaoler at York Castle, felt compelled to publicly deny some of the claims made in it against him:

 ```{admonition} In refutation of a character attack, April 1818
 :class: dropdown